Formula 1

 Verdict

 The 2025 season was, by the data, a difficult year for Hamilton at Ferrari.
-Leclerc outqualified him across the season, finished ahead in the overwhelming majority of comparable races, and did so with a consistency that ran through the year.
-The gap was real and it was wide.
+Leclerc outqualified him consistently, finished ahead in the overwhelming majority of comparable races, and did so with a regularity that ran through the season rather than clustering in a few weekends.

 Data: Formula 1 official results.
-All qualifying comparisons limited to sessions where both drivers set a timed Q3 lap.
-Race H2H excludes races where either driver did not finish.
-Points figures are position-derived race points only — sprint race bonuses and fastest lap points excluded.
-China 2025: both drivers disqualified for separate technical infringements — excluded from all averages.
-Grid positions used for places-gained calculation, not qualifying positions.
+Qualifying comparisons cover sessions where both drivers set a timed Q3 lap.
+Race head-to-head excludes rounds where either driver did not finish.
+Points are position-derived from race results only — sprint races and fastest lap bonuses excluded.
+China 2025 excluded from all race averages.
 Analysis and charts: Foxhams Data Insights.